Brandon Hill Park (< 1 mile)

 Royal Victoria Park

 This park boasts a surprising number of child friendly features from the extensive play equipment to the skateboard park, and it's all lovely and free!
-One of many fun family places to visit if you're looking for things to do in Bath
+One of many fun family places to visit if you're looking for things to do in Bath with kids.

 Offas Dyke Path National Trail (12 miles)